Cold, the Flu or COVID-19: How to Tell the Difference and When to See a Doctor

 “We cannot overemphasize the importance of some of the simple things that your parents or your teachers told you to do, like covering your cough or sneeze,” Dr. McFadden said.

-Resources Available to You as a Medical Mutual Member
+Resources available to you as a Medical Mutual member